-When looking for a new job, either as a service leaver, Veteran or reservist, you want your job application to get you an interview.
+When looking for a new job, either as a service leaver, Veteran or Reservist, you want your job application to get you an interview.
 But how do you standout against the other 10s or 100s of applicants?
-Your military experience is a great selling point, you just need to understand how you can translate it into what recruiters and employers want.
+Your military experience is a great selling point, you just need to translate it into what recruiters and employers want.

 Check your qualifications

-One thing that the military is getting better at is ensuring that people leave the Armed Forces with more qualifications than they entered with.
-That could be going from basic 5 GCSEs to a full on Master’s degree or accredited professional training such as Prince 2, City and Guilds or ILM certification.
+One thing that the Armed Forces is getting better at is ensuring that people leave the military with more qualifications than they entered with.
+That could be going from basic 5 GCSEs to a Master’s degree or accredited professional training such as Prince 2, City and Guilds or ILM certification.
 Check whether any of the training you have done can be accredited by “civilian” qualifications.
 If you do this, it makes it a lot easier for employers to understand your level of training and expertise.

 For example, if you successfully completed your Junior soldier/sailor/airman leadership courses, make sure you get the accreditation from the CMI or ILM, particularly if you’re aiming for team leader/ supervisor type roles.